data-science-for-biotech/git-novice/_episodes/05-history.md

 > What is the output of the last command in
 >
 > ~~~
-> $ cd planets
+> $ cd variants
-> $ echo "Venus is beautiful and full of love" > venus.txt
+> $ echo "Carries the E484K mutation" > p1.txt
-> $ git add venus.txt
+> $ git add p1.txt
-> $ echo "Venus is too hot to be suitable as a base" >> venus.txt
+> $ echo "Also carries N501Y." >> p1.txt
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "Add note about P1 carrying N501Y"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD p1.txt
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat p1.txt #this will print the contents of p1.txt to the screen
 > ~~~
 > {: .language-bash}
 >
 > 1. ~~~
->    Venus is too hot to be suitable as a base
+>    Also carries N501Y.
 >    ~~~
 >    {: .output}
 > 2. ~~~
->    Venus is beautiful and full of love
+>    Carries the E484K mutation
 >    ~~~
 >    {: .output}
 > 3. ~~~
->    Venus is beautiful and full of love
+>    Carries the E484K mutation
->    Venus is too hot to be suitable as a base
+>    Also carries N501Y.
 >    ~~~
 >    {: .output}
 > 4. ~~~
->    Error because you have changed venus.txt without committing the changes
+>    Error because you have changed p1.txt without committing the changes
 >    ~~~
 >    {: .output}
 >